 Be prepared to go

 Designate a meeting place for you and your family now.
-You may need to leave your home.
+In a real emergency, you may need to leave your home quickly.
 If that happens, some of you could get separated.
-Then do a practice run.
+So, try a practice run now.
 In addition, determine how everyone will contact each other if you’re apart.